lizdebiase/agile/README.md

 - Imagery
 - Iconography

 In addition to the design style guide, wireframes and a set of High Fidelity mockups were created as part of the design.

-You can read about our human centered design process here: https://github.com/spinsys/agile/blob/master/documentation/HumanCenterDesignProcess.md
+You can read about our human centered design process here:

+https://github.com/spinsys/agile/blob/master/documentation/HumanCenterDesignProcess.md

-You can see style guide here:
+You can see our style guide here: https://github.com/spinsys/agile/blob/master/documentation/style-guide.md
-https://github.com/spinsys/agile/blob/master/documentation/style-guide.md

 You can see our wireframes here: